redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/1.5-application-intro/README.md

 This exercise will cover

-* The components of the application and their fuctions
+* The components of the application and their functions
 * The required communication between the components

 ### Step 1 - Introduction to the Workload